bewagner/bewagner.github.io/_drafts/approval-test-cpp.md

 Not only does this demotivate software engineers, but it also slows down development.

 Approval tests will only depend on the output of your code.
 They are not influenced by API changes.
 This is why they fit very well into agile software development.

+## Remote collaboration
+Approval tests can make remote collaboration easier.

+One of the biggest hurdles for remote teams is communication.
+The more agile a team work, the higher need for communication between the teams will be.
+Every API change has to be coordinated between the teams.

+While it's possible to formulate requirements in the form of unit tests

+Formulating requirements in the form of unit tests is often impractical.
+For many components, unit tests are too fine-grained.

+Transforming requirements into unit tests can be hard.
+It is often easier to define which output a software component should give for a certain input.

+Approval tests

 # How to do approval tests in C++

+- Dependencies:
+  - CMake >= 3.14

 - Approval tests for c++
     - More agile way of testing